Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 The binding for XML to Rust happens within regular Rust files, with various GTK macros being used.
-This means that one can use seemingly regular Rust code, which the gtk-rs library later restructures to GTK compatible code via Rust macros.
+This means that one can use seemingly regular Rust code, which the gtk-rs library later restructures to GTK-compatible code via Rust macros.
 Rust macros are metaprogramming, which means the Rust toolchain will change the code before compiling it into a binary.
-For Rust this feature expands to allowing full Rust code within metaprogramming, making entire programs possible at compile time @Rust_macros.
+For Rust, this feature expands to allowing full Rust code within metaprogramming, making entire programs possible at compile time @Rust_macros.
 ReSet currently only uses this feature via gtk-rs or default macros provided by the standard library,